Allergic Dermatitis

 Allergic dermatitis is a common skin disorder marked by redness, itching, burning, and rashes triggered by exposure to allergens such as dust, chemicals, foods, or even emotional stress.
 While modern medicine often manages it with steroids or antihistamines, Ayurveda sees allergic dermatitis as a manifestation of inner imbalance that requires cleansing, pacification, and lifestyle correction for long-lasting relief.

-Ayurvedic Viewpoint
+Ayurvedic Viewpoint of Allergic Dermatitis

 - Pitta dosha imbalance causes burning, redness, and inflammation.